 As a result of applying pushdown accounting, we recognized the fair value of the net investment in the leased vessel of \$48 million on the acquisition date.
-The residual value at the end of the lease term in March 2022 was estimated to be \$33.3 million and was subsequently reclassified to vessel and equipment as at March 31,2022.
-As NFE is the lessee of the Freeze, revenue and receivables related to the Freeze are related party transactions (note 13).
+The residual value at the end of the lease term in March 2022 was estimated to be \$33.3 million and was subsequently reclassified to vessel and equipment at March 31,2022.